 Two amazing gourmet dinners will celebrate Tasmanian food and showcase the Tamar Valley region during the 2019 Farmgate Festival.

-On Friday November 22nd, the festival will begin in spectacular style dinner to be held at Strathlynn Wine and Function centre.
-Sweeping views of the Tamar Valley and an idyllic setting among the banks of the Ninth Island Vineyard will greet excited guests.
-Diners will indulge in an array of seasonal, local and organic produce in a celebration of Tasmanian flavours.
-Matching wine will be served for a truly sensational degustational experience.
+On Friday November 22nd, the festival will begin in spectacular style dinner to be held at Rosevears Hotel and Art Gallery.
+Sweeping views of the Tamar Valley and an idyllic setting will greet excited guests.
+Diners will indulge in an array of seasonal, local produce in a celebration of Tasmanian flavours.
+Matching wine will be served for a truly sensational experience.

 The following evening, guests will be welcomed warmly to Timbre Kitchen in Legana for a lavish dinner.
 Led by mercurial chef Matt Adams and supported by passionate staff, diners will experience the very best of Tasmanian produce.
 Produce for the dinner will be predominantly sourced from farms participating in the Farmgate festival for a truly intimate food experience.
 Wine lovers will be treated to an array of fine wine which may include vintage sparkling, pinot noir, rich earthy cabernet merlot, pinot gris, chardonnay and Riesling.

 Matt Adams is a rising star in the chef world.
 After beginning his apprenticeship on the Sunshine Coast, Matt has established himself working for a range of local restaurants including Fee and Me, Mud Bar and Restaurant, Pierre’s and Joseph Chromy.